 Yes, most dermatologists will permit you to continue to use Renova cream, other vitamin A cream derivatives, alpha hydroxy acids, topical vitamin C, and any other products that you are used to using.
 Check with your dermatologist though just to be sure.

-“What should I expect during the laser treatment?”
+“What should I expect during laser treatments?”

 First, you should expect to read and sign a consent form.
 Photos often will be taken at the first visit.
 You should also be given appropriate eye protection for safety reasons.
 If the laser wand does not have a cooling tip built into it, cooling gel may be applied to your skin.
 The laser practitioner then passes the laser handpiece over the area you want treated.